qaswarh/LTE5G/README.md

 show the user-input based info from Exported Packet Dissections availabl in json, txt, and xml etc.

 The json can be flattend or normalized with script or Pandas, as an example.
 However, I simply wrote a Python script to extract info from text.
-The script therefore can be sued at any layer; Air, S1AP, GTPv2, Diameter, SIP etc.
+The script therefore can be sued at any layer; Air, S1AP, GTPv2, Diameter, SIP etc. formats

 SIP INVITE